Burning foot pain is a common complaint, usually as a result of damage to the nerves of the foot or leg.

 Here we will look at the most common causes of burning pain in feet, how they present, what causes them and how they are treated.

-What Is It: Peripheral neuropathy is caused by damage to the nerves in the leg or foot, anywhere along their path from the spine down to the feet.
-It is the most common cause of burning pain in feet
+Peripheral neuropathy is caused by damage to the nerves in the leg or foot, anywhere along their path from the spine down to the feet.
+Peripheral neuropathy is the most common cause of burning pain in feet

 Causes: Various medical conditions e.g. diabetes, injury e.g. fractures, infections e.g. shingles or medication.
 In approximately 30% of cases the cause is unknown